Dapagliflozin and saxagliptin

 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.

-This medicine can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using dapagliflozin and saxagliptin.

 Store at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose can cause life threatening hypoglycemia.

 Symptoms of severe hypoglycemia include extreme weakness, confusion, tremors, sweating, fast heart rate, trouble speaking, nausea, vomiting, rapid breathing, fainting, and seizure (convulsions).

 What should I avoid while taking dapagliflozin and saxagliptin?

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

 Seek medical attention right away if you have signs of a genital infection (penis or vagina): burning, itching, odor, discharge, pain, tenderness, redness or swelling of the genital or rectal area, fever, not feeling well.
 These symptoms may get worse quickly.

 Stop taking dapagliflozin and saxagliptin and call your doctor at once if you have: